 Michigan governor: No time frame for Flint water fix

 A church in Flint agreed to be a distribution center once the water reaches the area.
-Local company Cook Moving Systems donated movers and trucks to load donations Saturday and transport it all to Michigan next week.
+Local company Cook Moving Systems donated movers and trucks to load donations Saturday and transport it all to Michigan cbd stores next week.

 Thousands of pounds of water had been donated at the event’s halfway point Saturday.
 High school students from the University of Rochester’s Healthcare Technology Youth Apprenticeship Program lent some of their community service hours to the project.